 Dr. Mukkamala, who has been active in the AMA since residency, is a past Michigan representative to the AMA Young Physicians Section (YPS), a past recipient of the AMA Foundation’s “Excellence in Medicine” Leadership Award and, for the last 13 years, a member of the Michigan delegation to the AMA House of Delegates.
 In 2009 he was elected to the AMA Council on Science and Public Health, and served as its chair from 2016 to 2017.

-In addition to leadership roles at the AMA, Dr. Mukkamala has served as a member of the Michigan State Medical Society (MSMS) Board of Directors since 2011 and as board chair for the past year.
+In addition to leadership roles at the AMA, Dr. Mukkamala has served as a member of the Michigan State Medical Society (MSMS) Board of Directors since 2011 and as board chair for the past two years.
 He is also a past president of the Genesee County Medical Society (GCMS) and continues to serve on the GCMS Board of Directors.

 Deeply committed to the revitalization of his hometown, Dr. Mukkamala returned to Flint after completing his residency at Loyola University Medical Center in Chicago in 2000.
 Today, he shares an office with his wife, Nita Kulkarni, MD, an obstetrician-gynecologist.
 Together, as a further demonstration of their dedication to Flint, in 2012 they established the Endowed Health Professions Scholarships at the University of Michigan, Flint.

 Outside of medicine they enjoy family time with their twin teenaged sons, Deven and Nikhil, who are starting their college careers at the University of Chicago and University of Michigan, respectively.